 10. Get out for a bike ride or a scooter run on the 606 and stop to play at the climbing structures at Julia De Burgos Park.
 FREE

-11. Play at one of Chicago's many newly reopened playgrounds.
+11. Play at one of Chicago's many destination playgrounds.
 FREE

 12. Walk or bike the Lakefront Trail and stop for a picnic in the grass.
 FREE

-14. Be surrounded by flowers and starry nights at the Immersive Van Gogh experience in Old Town.
+14. Be surrounded by the magic of Frida Kahlo at the Immersive Frida Kahlo experience in Old Town.

-16. Support Northwestern University's theater program with a virtual show of Tomas and the Library Lady.
+16. Support Northwestern University's theater program and catch a show at the amazing children's theater Imagine U.

 Enjoy a break from winter with a mini-vacation at Great Wolf Lodge.

-17. Go on a staycation or just enjoy some pool time with a private afternoon rental.
+17. Go on a staycation at Timber Ride Lodge or Great Wolf Lodge or just enjoy some pool time with a private afternoon rental.
 Guaranteed to be warmer than Lake Michigan in March!

-18. See the Monet & Chicago and Bisa Butler: Portraits exhibits at the Art Institute of Chicago.
+18. Explore ancient Egypt or the new Cezanne exhibits at the Art Institute of Chicago.

-Say hello to the dinos at Brookfield Zoo.
+Visit the Brookfield Zoo this spring break.
 Photo by Maureen Wilkey

 22. Tuesdays are free days at the Museum of Contemporary Art.
 (And here's when kids get in free to other Chicago museums, zoos, and cultural institutions.)